 Theyyam is an ancient Hindu tradition, specific to the Malabar region of Northern Kerala in India.
-During Theyyam, stories of the gods are interpreted by skilled performers who are believed to embody the spirit of a particular deity.
-Astrologers determine the date and location of the ceremonies, which generally take place at small family temples.
-The artists undergo rigorous physical and mental training before taking part in these mysterious nocturnal rituals involving dance, music, costumes, trance and fire.
+During Theyyam, stories of the gods are interpreted by skilled performers who are believed to embody the spirits of the deities.
+Theyyam artists undergo rigorous physical and mental training before taking part in these mysterious nocturnal rituals involving dance, music, elaborate costumes, and fire.

-Set back from the temple, a blue tarpaulin hangs loosely from the trees.
+A blue tarpaulin hangs loosely from the trees, set back from the temple.
 The ground below is strewn with coconut leaves.
-It is here that the Theyyam performers prepare for their transformation, supported by assistants and apprentices.
+It is here that the Theyyam performers prepare for their transformation, supported by a team of assistants and apprentices.
 'Face-writing' is an integral part of a Theyyam artist's metamorphosis from mortal to deity.
-The elaborate make-up completely masks the human face, taking several hours of artistry to apply.
-After the base layer of scarlet and orange has been applied, symbolic details are added in black, with a fine quill made from a coconut stem.
+The intricate make-up completely masks the human face, taking several hours of artistry to apply.
+After the base layer of scarlet and orange has been completed, symbolic details are added in black, with a fine quill made from a coconut stem.

 The god Pulliyoor Kannan dances elegantly, his heavy ankle bracelets accentuating the rhythmic drumming.
 Gulikan is an unpredictable god - sometimes angry, sometimes benevolent, often playing tricks.
-His distinctive costume comprises a tall headpiece made from coconut fronds, and a mask with large, round eyes.
+His distinctive costume comprises a tall headpiece fashioned from coconut fronds, and a mask with large, round eyes.
 The fire torches on Puthiya Bhagavathi's headdress and skirt are ablaze.
 Kandanar Kelan, the warrior god, is perhaps the most dramatic of the Theyyams.
-As he leaps through the flames of a raging fire.
-It's intoxicating - the fierce heat, the drums, the shouting and the jostling of the agitated crowd all contribute to an intoxicating atmosphere.
+As he leaps through the flames of a raging fire, red-hot ash flies into the air.
+The drums, the heat, the shouting and jostling of the agitated crowd all contribute to an intoxicating atmosphere.

-As dawn breaks, devotees approach the exhausted Theyyams to make offerings and receive a personal blessing.
-In the early morning light a few smudges of black soot on Kandanar Kelan's face and body are the only visible signs of his nocturnal dance with fire.
+At first light, devotees approach the exhausted Theyyams to make offerings and receive a personal blessing.
+A few smudges of black soot on Kandanar Kelan's face and body are the only visible signs of his nocturnal dance with fire.